Easy Chunky Crochet Cardigan Free Pattern

 tch = turning chain

 fpdc = front post double crochet (Yarn over and insert your hook from the front side to the back side of your work around the double crochet – the post – from the previous row, coming up on the opposite side of the stitch.
 Yarn over and pull up a loop.
 You will now have three loops on your hook.
 Yarn over and pull through the first two loops.
-You will now have have two loops on your hook.
+You will now have two loops on your hook.
 Yarn over and pull through all two loops)

 bpdc = back post double crochet (Yarn over and insert your hook from the back side to the front side of your work around the double crochet – the post – from the previous row, coming up on the opposite side of the stitch.
 Yarn over and pull up a loop.
 You will now have three loops on your hook.
 Yarn over and pull through the first two loops.
-You will now have have two loops on your hook.
+You will now have two loops on your hook.
 Yarn over and pull through all two loops)

 sl st = slip stitch (Insert hook into desired stitch.
 Yarn over and pull through the stitch and the loop on your hook)